 The deli on Pike Place was crowded, as it always was on a Saturday afternoon.
 The pastrami on sourdough was billed as ‘Seattle’s best.’

-“You’ve never spoken of your Father,” said Molly, beginning a conversation that had been long overdue.
-It wasn’t as if Sean was avoiding it, it was just that he felt that there was little to say and what there was made for a poor story.
+“You’ve never spoken of your Father,” said Molly, thinking that had this conversation was long overdue.
+If Sean was avoiding it, it might have been that he felt that there was little to say.

 Molly’s eyes narrowed.
 “Both.
 Start with the ‘official’ one.”